 Can a cleric be Chaotic Good?

-In Dungeons & Dragons 5th Edition, a cleric can be Chaotic Good if that’s the alignment of the deity they worship.
+In Dungeons & Dragons 5th Edition, a cleric can be Chaotic Good if that’s the alignment of their deity.

-Clerics are a medium between the world of mortals and the realm of Gods.
-If a cleric remains in their deity’s favour, they are rewarded with blessings and divine magic.
+Clerics are a medium between the world of mortals and the realm of their diety.
+If a cleric remains in their deity’s favour, they are rewarded.
 It makes sense for the cleric and their deity to have the same alignment because they are behaving in a way that their diety favours.

 In earlier editions of D&D, a cleric had to be within one alignment step of their deity.
 For example, if their deity was Lawful Good, the cleric could be Lawful Good, Lawful Neutral or Neutral Good.